 When the astronauts returned to Earth, they were quarantined for two weeks with several white mice.
 If the Astronauts survived, that was good.
 If the mice died, they were in a lot of trouble.
 Thankfully the mice lived.

 In the beginning, the first probes to reach the Moon were Russian.
 Luna 2 impacted the surface in 1959, and the moon was photographed from orbit by another Soviet robot later that year.
 The U.S. flew a series of impactor probes called Ranger; the first success of that program was Ranger 7, which returned 4,300 images of increasing resolution during the final 17 minutes of flight in 1964.
-The USSR scored another coup when it made the first soft landing and took the first low-resolution photos of the moon’s surface, in February 1966. the U.S. mapping spacecraft called Lunar Orbiter photographed the moon from orbit in 1966 and 1967.
-But it was Surveyors that scouted that rugged surface for Apollo, the first of a series of landers that touched down successfully.
+The USSR scored another coup when it made the first soft landing and took the first low-resolution photos of the moon’s surface, in February 1966.
+The Lunar Orbiter photographed the moon from orbit in 1966 and 1967.
+But it was Surveyors that scouted the rugged surface for Apollo, the first of a series of landers that touched down successfully.

 The first Surveyors were tasked with reaching the lunar surface successfully via a soft landing, then investigating the physical properties of the nearby landscape to understand the risks and challenges to landing astronauts there.
 But that first successful landing was far from assured.
 NASA had accomplished flybys of Venus and Mars they had never attempted a landing on anything.